Till Eulenspiegel: Literature

-In 1927 Gerhart Hauptmann wrote the verse Till Eulenspiegel.
+In 1927, Gerhart Hauptmann wrote the verse Till Eulenspiegel.

 Ulenspiegel was mentioned in Mikhail Bulgakov's The Master and Margarita as a possible prototype for the black cat character Behemoth.

 Michael Rosen adapted the story into a 1989 children's novel, illustrated by Fritz Wegner: The Wicked Tricks of Till Owlyglass, ISBN 978-0744513462.

 Daniel Kehlmann in his novel Tyll (2017) places Tyll Ulenspiegel in the context of the Thirty Years' War.

 The Italian civil law professor Francesco Gazzoni uses the name Till Eulenspiegel as a pseudonym for himself in his book "Favole quasi giuridiche" (in English, "Semi-juridical Fables").

+Thomas Mann uses Till Eulenspiegel in dialogue by the young Hans Castorp in the novel The Magic Mountain (Der Zauberberg) as a metaphor for trickery in speaking of the apparent lag between Earth's astronomical procession around the Sun and the experienced weather— that the declared start and renewal of Spring does not start after the Winter Solstice when the days begin to lengthen, and similarly that Autumn should seemingly begin after the Summer Solstice and yet that is when Summer is declared to start.

 Comics

 Ray Goossens had a 1945 comic strip based on Tijl Uilenspiegel, where Tijl and Lamme Goedzak were portrayed as a comedic duo.
 The series was sometimes called Tijl en Lamme too.

 Willy Vandersteen drew two comic book albums about Uilenspiegel, "De Opstand der Geuzen" ("The Rebellion of the Geuzen") and "Fort Oranje" ("Fort Orange"), both drawn in a realistic, serious style and pre-published in the Belgian comics magazine Tintin between 1952 and 1954.
 They were published in comic book album format in 1954 and 1955.
 The stories were drawn in a realistic style and in some instances followed the original novel very closely, but sometimes followed his own imagination more.

-Dutch comics artist George van Raemdonck adapted the novel into a comic strip in 1964.
+Belgian comics artist George van Raemdonck adapted the novel into a comic strip in 1964.

-Between 1985 and 1990 Willy Vandersteen drew a comics series named De Geuzen of whom the three main characters are Hannes, his girlfriend Veerle and Tamme, Hannes' best friend.
+Between 1985 and 1990, Willy Vandersteen drew a comics series named De Geuzen of whom the three main characters are Hannes, his girlfriend Veerle and Tamme, Hannes' best friend.
 All are obviously inspired by Tijl Uilenspiegel, Nele and Lamme Goedzak.

 Theatre

 Kibbutz theatre director and producer Shulamit Bat-Dori created an open-air production of Till Eulenspiegel at Mishmar HaEmek, Israel, in 1955 that drew 10,000 viewers.

-In 1974, the Soviet composer Gennady Gladkov and Grigoriy Gorin, adapted De Coster's novel as an theatrical show with elements of rock opera, Till.
+In Moscow in 1974, Grigoriy Gorin adapted De Coster's novel as a play originally entitled The Passion of Tyl.
+A Two-Part Farcical Comedy (The Passion of had to be removed later) which alluded to the state of the Soviet Union.
+Performed at the Lenkom Theatre with music by Gennady Gladkov it had elements of rock opera.
 In 2019, the original libretto was restored and official soundtrack released.

-Clive Barker incorporated elements of the Till Eulenspiegel story in his play Crazyface.
+Clive Barker incorporated elements of the Till Eulenspiegel story in his 1982 play Crazyface.